Yu Min (physicist)

-Yu Min (于敏 (Yú Mǐn); 16 August 1926 – 16 January 2019) was a prominent Chinese nuclear physicist, an academic of Chinese Academy of Sciences (CAS), a lead nuclear weapon designer in the Ninth Academy, and a recipient of Two Bombs, One Satellite Achievement Medal.
-Though he personally refused to accept the title, he is honored as “the father of Chinese Hydrogen Bomb”.
+Yu Min (于敏 (Yú Mǐn); 16 August 1926 – 16 January 2019) was a prominent Chinese nuclear physicist.
+He was an academic of Chinese Academy of Sciences (CAS), a lead nuclear weapon designer in the Ninth Academy, and a recipient of Two Bombs, One Satellite Achievement Medal.
+Though he personally refused to accept the title, he is honored as “the father of [the] Chinese Hydrogen Bomb”.

+Yu was posthumously bestowed the Medal of the Republic, the highest honorary medal of the People's Republic of China, in September 2019.